MosabAboidrees/mfx-submission-install-utilities/README.md

 ---
 ## Functionality
 The goal of this project is to make it as simple as possible for a user to get your project code up and running.
-This means automating adding the files to your path, downloading dependencies from the web, opening specific files, and closing the INSTALL file when it has completed.
+This means automating adding the files to your path, downloading dependencies from the web, opening specific files, closing the INSTALL file when it has completed, and displaying diagnostic information to the command window.
+All utilities are directly included in the INSTALL file so a user only needs to worry about adding the single file to their path.
 Since no two projects are the same, the INSTALL file can be customized.

 ### Included Utilities
 Below is a list of the included utilities.
-This functions should be directly included  as a subfunction in the INSTALL file.
+This functions are directly included as subfunctions in the INSTALL file.
 - [AddSubmissionContents](src/funcs/AddSubmissionContents.m): Adds all the contents of the current folder and subfolders relative to the file the function is called from
 - [OpenThisFile](src/funcs/OpenThisFile.m): Opens a specified m file
 - [CloseThisFile](src/funcs/CloseThisFile.m): Closes a specified m file